-Often, diversity can be impaired by split second decisions triggered by biases.
+Often, diversity can be impaired by split-second decisions triggered by biases.
 We all are capable of impeding diversity because of our narrow experiences and takes on the world.
 Family, culture and environment all play a part in how we make sense of everything.

 “Think about who you are,” Edgette said.
 “With biases, maybe you had a bad experience with somebody or read something.
 These can be called anchors and they can cloud our ability to see things with fresh eyes.”

-When it comes to inability to practice empathy, lack of exposure to other people or cultures is the primary culprit.
+When it comes to the inability to practice empathy, lack of exposure to other people or cultures is the primary culprit.